UoMMScRobotics/UOMDocumentationForLeoRover/Task7_Intel_NUC_Setup/Intel_NUC_Setup.md

 ```
 ## Step 4: Connecting NUC with LeoRover ##

-You are provided with a Ethernet Cable to establish connection between LeoRover and Intel NUC.
-After connecting them, you can see topics published by LeoRover and send velocity command to robot from NUC.
-As you did inside LeoRover, try sending velocity commands from NUC.
+You are provided with an Ethernet cable to establish a connection between LeoRover and the Intel NUC.
+After connecting them, you can observe topics published by LeoRover and send velocity commands to the robot from the NUC.
+Just as you did inside LeoRover, try sending velocity commands from the NUC.